 Conception & Pregnancy

-Uterine fibroids are noncancerous tumors of the uterus.
+Uterine fibroids are non-cancerous tumors of the uterus.
 Uterine fibroids are also known as leiomyomata, myomas or uterine polyps.
 Uterine fibroids grow within the muscles of the uterus, on the outside of the uterus, hang in the uterine cavity or very rarely form within the cervix.
-They can range in size from microscopic to many pounds.
+They can range in size from microscopic to several inches in diameter.
 Uterine fibroids form in the childbearing years of a woman’s life.
 There may be just one fibroid or many, with differing locations.
 Uterine fibroids are rarely a cause for concern, but when they become too large, or there are many present, they may become a problem.

 Types of Uterine Fibroids

 Submucosal: grow in the innermost layer of the uterus

 Intramural: grow in the middle layer of the uterus

 Subserosal: grow in the outer wall of the uterus

 Pedunculated: attached to a stalk either outside of the uterus or within the uterine cavity